mattermost/mmctl/README.md

   mmctl [command]

 Available Commands:
-  auth        Manages the credentials of the remote Mattermost instance channel     Management of channels help        Help about any command license     Licensing commands
+  auth        Manages the credentials of the remote Mattermost instances channel     Management of channels help        Help about any command license     Licensing commands